Sonata form: Monothematic expositions

 It is not necessarily the case that the move to the dominant key in the exposition is marked by a new theme.
 Haydn in particular was fond of using the opening theme, often in a truncated or otherwise altered form, to announce the move to the dominant, as in the first movement of his Sonata Hob.
-XVI No. 49 in E♭ major.
+XVI/49 in E♭ major.
 Mozart also occasionally wrote such expositions: for instance in the Piano Sonata K. 570 or the String Quintet K. 593.
 Such expositions are often called monothematic, meaning that one theme serves to establish the opposition between tonic and dominant keys.
 This term is misleading, since most "monothematic" works have multiple themes: most works so labeled have additional themes in the second subject group.
 Rarely, as in the fourth movement of Haydn's String Quartet in B♭ major, Op.
 50, No. 1, did composers perform the tour de force of writing a complete sonata exposition with just one theme.
 A more recent example is Edmund Rubbra's Symphony No. 2.

 The fact that so-called monothematic expositions usually have additional themes is used by Charles Rosen to illustrate his theory that the Classical sonata form's crucial element is some sort of dramatization of the arrival of the dominant.
 Using a new theme was a very common way to achieve this, but other resources such as changes in texture, salient cadences and so on were also accepted practice.

 No transitions between the first and second subject groups

 In some sonata-form works, especially in the Classical period, there is no transitional material linking the subject groups.
 Instead, the piece moves straight from the first subject group to the second subject group via common-tone modulation.
 This happens in the first movement of Mozart's Symphony No. 31 and again in the third movement of his Symphony No. 34.
+It also occurs in the first movement of Beethoven's Symphony No. 1.
 In the exposition, the first subject group ends on a half-cadence in tonic, and the second subject group immediately follows in the dominant key (without a transition).